Blue Heelers: Australia Blue Heelers originally aired on Tuesday nights at 7:30 pm on the Seven Network, thus it was limited to a PG content level restriction. When the series was hailed as a success, it began the transition from this timeslot to the 8:30 pm timeslot on the same day. After the move, writers could explore more diverse storylines, as the show was restricted to an M rating. The third and fourth season premiers aired on Monday nights during the 8:30 pm timeslot, but the show moved back to its original slot before the next episode. In its fifth season, Blue Heelers moved to the Wednesday night 8:30 pm timeslot, which it occupied for most of its run, until the end of its twelfth season. This move was made to make way for hospital drama All Saints.

 Starting in 2004, the Seven Network aired Blue Heelers weekdays at 2:00 pm.
 All episodes aired with the final episode airing in 2007.
 This made way for the broadcast of early episodes of All Saints.

 Seasons generally ran in Australia from early February to late November.
 Each season generally consisted of 41 to 42 episodes.
 The eleventh season however, only consisted of 39 episodes, as the Seven Network had gained the rights to televise the 2004 Athens Olympic Games.
 In total, 510 episodes were aired: 509-hour-long standard episodes and one live episode.
 The live episode, titled "Reasonable Doubts", was filmed to celebrate Blue Heelers 10th year on the air.
 To prepare, the cast was given six days to memorise their lines.

 The final episode of the 13th season aired as a 2-hour tribute.
 It opened with an introduction from John Wood and concluded with a compilation of Blue Heelers moments from over its 13-season run.

-Australian television quiz-show, The Weakest Link, hosted by Cornelia Frances, also aired a Blue Heelers special episode on 9 August 2001.
+Australian television quiz-show The Weakest Link, hosted by Cornelia Frances, also aired a Blue Heelers special episode on 9 August 2001.
 Cast members John Wood, Neil Pigot, Ditch Davey, Jeremy Kewley, Jane Allsop, Suzi Dougherty, Paul Bishop, Caroline Craig and Peta Doodson took part in this special event.

-In February 2014, repeats of series 12 started airing and in May 2014, repeats of series 13 aired on 7TWO.
-Blue Heelers has also screened on Hallmark Channel in Australia in various timeslots.
+In February 2014, repeats of series 12 started airing; and, in May 2014, repeats of series 13 aired on 7two.
+Blue Heelers has also screened on Hallmark Channel in Australia in various time-slots.